 All of this is driving a dramatic increase of imported Chinese aluminum into the United States.

 While Chinese primary aluminum production has continued to grow, U.S. producers are going out of business.
-Seven U.S. based smelters have either closed or curtailed since 2015 meaning only 2 smelters remain fully operational in the United States today – the lowest level of production since World War II.
+Eight U.S. based smelters have either closed or curtailed since 2015 meaning only 2 smelters remain fully operational in the United States today – the lowest level of production since just after World War II.
 And while overall employment in the U.S. aluminum business is up, employment in the upstream segment has dropped dramatically – from more than 12,000 primary production and alumina refining jobs in 2013 to around 5,000 today – a near 60 percent drop in 3 short years.

 Specific calls to actions include: